timewave-computer/valence-protocol/docs/src/components/libraries_and_functions.md

 This example highlights the crucial role that **Valence Libraries** play for integrating **Valence Programs** with pre-existing decentralized apps and services.

-One thing remains unclear in this example though ... how are **Functions** called ?
+One thing remains unclear in this example though ... how are **Functions** called?
 This is where [Authorizations and Execution](./authorizations_and_execution.md) come into the picture.